Chase-Yi/TELECOM-CUSTOMER-CHURN-PREDICTION/README.md

 ## Notes
 This repository aims to provide a comprehensive analysis of telecom customer churn prediction and guide companies in developing effective customer retention strategies.
+Feel free to explore the code and resources in this repository to gain insights into telecom customer churn prediction.